 Alternative Budget accommodation

-If you consider staying in Darwin a longer than a week or longer, than an excellent alternative to hostels is renting a house or an apartment.
-Here you can browse through +40 Rental Apartments in Darwin
+If you consider staying in Darwin longer than a week or longer, then an excellent alternative to hostels is renting a house or an apartment.
+Here you can browse through +40 Rental Apartments in Darwin.

 Hostels are one of the best budget options to stay in Darwin for backpackers and all those travellers who want to travel on a budget.
-They are the cheapest option if you travel solo to Darwin and are mostly in the city centre but also in remote Outback areas.
+They are the cheapest option if you travel solo to Darwin and are mainly in the city centre and remote Outback areas.
 You will get excellent facilities at all Australian Hostels and can enjoy quality time with your fellow travellers.

 Hiring a Car or Campervan in Darwin

-Alternatively hiring a campervan and stay in campsites, if you wish to save money on traditional accommodation.
-Compare and book all Campervans Deals at DriveNow.
+Alternatively, hire a campervan and stay in campsites to save money on traditional accommodation.
+Compare and book all Campervans One Way Deals.

 Darwin is a magnificent place to visit on any adventurous Australia trip.
 It is a beautiful combination of lively and laid-back that you cannot find anywhere else.
 It is a hidden treasure, just waiting to be explored.

 When planning the travel for your holiday in Darwin, there are many options that you can pick from.

 Getting there by plane